 If you are staying on the South Shore of Maui, there are a few luaus in Wailea.

-If you are lucky enough to stay at the gorgeous Grand Wailea Hotel, you have an easy walk to the Grand Luau at Honua`ula.
-What I like about the Grand Wailea luau is that you can check in early to get your wrist bands and then can hang out at the pool bar or the beach until doors actually open.
-This saves you precious time waiting in line so you can soak up more of your Hawaiian vacation.
+The cool thing about the Grand Wailea luau is that they give you the option to check in early to get your wristbands and then you can hang out at the pool bar or the beach until doors actually open.

-What really sets this luau apart from the rest is that it focuses on Hawaiian stories and incorporates those stories into the performance.
-These stories involve mermaids, ancient gods/goddesses, voyagers, and more.
+What really sets this Wailea luau apart from the rest is that it focuses on Hawaiian stories and theatrical presentations.
+Some of the stories you’ll hear involve mermaids, ancient gods/goddesses, voyagers, and more.

 They also have an extensive menu including allergy-friendly dishes and vegetarian/vegan options.